boku7/boku7.github.io/_posts/2021-09-14-0dayappsecBeginnerGuide.md

 - [Exploit-DB - Submissions](https://www.exploit-db.com/submit)
 - [packetstormsecurity](https://packetstormsecurity.com/submit/)
 - [MITRE CVE Submission Form](https://cveform.mitre.org/)
+  - Follow Adeeb & I's blog for more info on requesting a CVE from MITRE: [A Simple Guide to Getting CVE’s](https://hyd3.home.blog/2020/10/02/a-simple-guide-to-getting-cves/)
 - [CXSecurity Submit](https://cxsecurity.com/wlb/add/)

 After knocking out some of the easier apps, move on to bigger open source projects.
 Get used to setting up applications for different environments like .NET, Java, Go, Python, ++.
 The harder the environment is to setup, the more likely it hasn't been security tested.
 Good luck!